Ex-St Helens council leader fined after election assault

 Mr Spencer, from Sutton Leach, lost his seat on the council in the ballot.

 He pleaded guilty to the assault at South Sefton Magistrates' Court.
-A second assault charge was dismissed.'Landed on his mother'
+A second assault charge was dismissed.

 The confrontation between Spencer and Mr Johnson resulted in Mr Johnson falling and landing on his mother, Janet Johnson.
 Mrs Johnson is the councillor for Sutton ward.